 Bibliographies and Linked References

 Even when reports and research are specifically written for the web and published in smaller chunks, it’s still important to cite sources by including bibliographies and references.
-In historical reference sites, or research pages, we can see long sections of links and bibliographic text.
-While the more casual reader will skip over this, researchers, managers, and analysts not only need to access this material, they may also judge the credibility of the content they’re reading based on what they find here.
+In historical reference sites or research pages, we can see long sections of links and bibliographic text.
+While the more casual reader will skip over this, researchers, managers, and analysts not only need to access this material, but they may also judge the credibility of the content they’re reading based on what they find here.
 They have their own papers and content to produce as well, after all!
 The bibliographic listings on the Qatar Digital Library do a great job with this.

 Open, Diverse Tagging and Grouping Systems

-There are a few ways to bring this meaning to the surface clearly on content-heavy websites, by using proven interaction design patterns, and applying them to a broader UX design strategy.
+There are a few ways to bring this meaning to the surface clearly on content-heavy websites by using proven interaction design patterns and applying them to a broader UX design strategy.
 For example, our search features can intelligently display suggested results as users type, letting those complex tagging systems work their magic in the background.

 Typographic fundamentals of spacing, proximity, and rhythm can create visual relationships between tags and key text.
 When we arrange tags near content, we make the entire site more easily scannable and heighten reading comprehension.
 Most importantly, open and clearly designed tagging systems help the audience get a good idea of the types of content on the site, and then select a topic or category to read more about.